 Any laws I should be aware of?

 The law on property transactions is quite thin.
 However, consumer protection laws still apply.
 These cover such things as the accuracy of the description and photos.

-You’ll still need to use a solicitor to handle the legal part of the transaction.
+You’ll still need to use a conveyancer or solicitor to handle the legal part of the transaction.
 So you will still need to pay their fees and have one ready to act for you if you do sell your house on eBay.

 What’s eBay policy on property sales?

 Attempting to sell your house on eBay is covered by a separate policy as it’s a different type of sale and product.